 - Songs copyrighted by an entity other than a ONE LICENSE Member Publisher are not covered; for permission to use those titles, please contact that copyright holder directly (we suggest a Google search).

 - Start your search.
 The most effective way to search the database is by Title or by Title and Composer.
 You can also search by the Member Publisher’s assigned SKU / song ID number.

 If your hymnal is indexed in the Hymnals / Resources drop-down menu, you can search by hymn number.
 View the list of hymnals uploaded by our Member Publishers by clicking on the drop-down menu.
+You can either scroll through the list of available hymnals or type in the first few letters of your hymnal to jump to that name in the list.
 Some Member Publishers elect to index their titles via the Hymnals / Resources tab, others do not.
-Each Member Publisher determines its representation on the website; you are welcome to contact your hymnal’s publisher and request that they upload their hymnal / copyrights to the website or add additional data.
+Each Member Publisher determines its representation on the website; if you don’t see your hymnal here, you are welcome to contact your hymnal’s publisher and request that they upload their hymnal / copyrights to the website or add additional data.

 - Refine your search.
 With the ONE LICENSE smart search system, the first few database entries returned by your search will be the most relevant.
 But if your initial search returns numerous entries that are difficult to sift through (i.e., more than a page or so of the title you need), you can further refine your search by selecting one or more of the limiters below the TITLE and HYMNAL fields.

 - Publisher: Remember that Publisher and Copyright Holder need not be the same entity, though they can be.
 Select the publisher from the list of names.